Checkmarx/kics/docs/configuration-file.md

-report-formats = "formats in which the results will be exported (json, sarif, html)" type = "type of queries to use in the scan" verbose = true
+report-formats = "formats in which the results will be exported (json, sarif, html)" type = "type of queries to use in the scan" verbose = true profiling = "enables performance profiler that prints resource consumption metrics in the logs during the execution (CPU, MEM)"
 ```

 #### HCL Format